Bore water screening program

 We are conducting groundwater sampling as part of the NSW per- and polyfluoroalkyl substances (PFAS) screening program.

-These LGAs and their relevant townships are:
+The four utilities and relevant townships are:

-• Queanbeyan-Palerang (Bungendore)
+• Queanbeyan-Palerang Regional Council (Bungendore)

-• Gwydir Shire (Warialda)
+• Gwydir Shire Council (Warialda)

-• Narrabri Shire (Narrabri).
+• Narrabri Shire Council (Narrabri township).

 The bore water screening program is a NSW government agency effort to assist these councils in the collection of data to identify potential sources of PFAS in groundwater and inform future decisions in meeting supply guidelines.